 Let’s say you search for something and then open the top site appearing in the search results.

-You will close the tab and move to the second site…
+You will close the tab and move to the second site.

 In short, a user needs good speed, and Google also has an update for website speed.
 Try to improve your site to increase its Dwell time and, hence, improve its ranking in SERPs.

-4. Website Design
+4. Web Design

 Website design is another critical thing to have a good user experience.
 Your theme needs to be Responsive and should have an Eye-Catching Design.

 I always prefer to stay on a website with an attractive design along with informative content.
-I can also read from a poorly designed website but only when it is the only result I have…
+I can also read from a poorly designed website, but only when it is the only result I have.

-Just ask yourself!
-How long can you keep visiting these types of sites, which are even worse when you are using your smartphone.
+Just ask yourself.
+How long can you keep visiting these types of sites, which are even worse when you are using your smartphone?

 You’ll surely get tired and, in the end, will stop visiting that site.
 Personal Experience.
 Design is more than what it looks like and feels like.
 Design is how it works.

 So again, always use responsive and eye-catching design.
 For now, that’s enough about On-Page SEO.

 Just like you have done your On-Page SEO, you also need to do Off-Page SEO to make your domain authority in the eyes of search engines.